Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: ALP case

 and radiated EM fields are given as

 As in the case of the scalar field, we drop the terms $\rho_{p}$ and ${\bf J}_{p}$ in the above equations and evaluate the plasma effect as the modified dispersion relation.
-The EM radiation depends on the charge density and current of the axion field coupled to the background EM fields,
+The EM radiation depends on the charge density and current of the ALP field coupled to the background EM fields,

-To demonstrate the qualitative comparison with the scalar field case, we consider the EM radiation generated by the axion field based on the same three settings assumed in the previous section.
-We denote the frequency of the oscillating axion field, its mass, and the frequency of the oscillating radius of the axion-field condensate by $\omega_{a}$, $m_{a}$, and $\omega_{ao}$ for the axion field.
+To demonstrate the qualitative comparison with the scalar-field case, we consider the EM radiation generated by the ALP field under the same three settings as in the previous section.
+We denote the frequency of the oscillating ALP field, its mass, and the frequency of the oscillating radius of the ALP-field condensate by $\omega_{a}$, $m_{a}$, and $\omega_{ao}$ for the ALP field.